EliasReaz/itis_TSN_ScientificName/README.md

-# itis_TSN_ScientificName

-# 🐟 ITIS SQLite Database Processing
+# 🐟 Integrating Taxonomic Serial Numbers (TSNs) of Great Lakes Fishes from ITIS SQLite Database

+- **ITIS (Integrated Taxonomic Information System)** is a standardized and authoritative database of taxonomic information on plants, animals, fungi, and microbes, maintained collaboratively by U.S., Canadian, and Mexican government agencies.

-This project uses the **ITIS.sqlite** file from the [Integrated Taxonomic Information System (ITIS)](https://www.itis.gov/downloads) to build a clean reference list of species, combining scientific names and common names for organisms — with a focus on valid entries in the **Animal kingdom**.
+- This project uses the **ITIS.sqlite** file from the [Integrated Taxonomic Information System (ITIS)](https://www.itis.gov/downloads) to build a clean reference list of species, combining scientific names and common names for organisms - with a focus on valid entries in the **Animal kingdom**.

----

-## 📦 What is ITIS?

-The **ITIS.sqlite** file is the SQLite version of the Integrated Taxonomic Information System (ITIS).
-It provides standardized taxonomic information on:
+- The **ITIS.sqlite** file is the SQLite version of the Integrated Taxonomic Information System (ITIS).
+It provides standardized taxonomic information on Animals, Plants, Fungi, Microbes.

-- Animals
-- Plants
-- Fungi
-- Microbes

 This includes scientific names, common names, hierarchical relationships, synonym tracking, and authorship details.

 ---